-The Bible tells us that the wages of sin is death.
-We know from the Gospel of John that by the time people can understand right and wrong, and the standard needed to be righteous… Each of us have already failed.
+The Bible tells us that the wages of sin are death.
+We know from the Gospel of John that by the time people can understand right and wrong, and the standard needed to be righteous… Each of us has already failed.
 We stand condemned to capital punishment.

 We also know that there is a purpose for it.
 Every person has the same Redeemer.